 3. SAP-approved alternative to Commerce Cloud for B2B

 For manufacturers that are struggling to swallow Commerce Cloud, there is an alternative — one approved by SAP.
-The Corevist Platform is built on a direct, real-time ERP integration that works for both ECC and S/4HANA.
+Corevist Commerce Cloud is built on a direct, real-time ERP integration that works for both ECC and S/4HANA.
 Our integration ensures that every customer’s experience is driven by the right logic and data in SAP ERP.
 It’s how we deliver true B2B features without an additional system sitting between SAP and the commerce solution.

 Here’s a small sample of B2B-specific features that Corevist offers out of the box.